0xKolten/hacking-stellar-python-edition/1-accounts.md

 Lumen Balance: 10000.0000000 XLM
 ```

-**Note:** It is important to remember that Stellar accounts can have many balances associate with them.
-When presenting balances to a user or checking your own balances, you should generally go through this entire list.
-If you are only interested in lumens, these are conveniently always placed at the end of the list of balances as mentioned before.
+**Note:** It is important to remember that Stellar accounts can have many balances associated with them.
+When presenting balances to a user or checking your own balances, you should generally go through this entire list presenting the name of the asset and associated balance.
+If you are only interested in lumens, these are always placed at the end of the list of balances making for easy access.

 To learn more about accounts, read the following documentation for a detailed description of each account field: https://www.stellar.org/developers/guides/concepts/accounts.html#account-fields